 “It feels like you’re twisting my arm,” he said.

 I accepted that.
 “OK, so let’s talk about something else.”
 So he talked about a disconcerting feeling of depression lately, a feeling of futility, that no matter how much he came to see me it would all be for nothing and he would never make any improvement.
 Then he talked about wanting to throw and smash things.
 That led him to remembering how he actually did throw things when he was taking care of his demented father in the last years before his father died.
-He talked about—and by now was beginning to feel it as well—his guilt for getting angry when his father wouldn’t cooperate with him And then it hit him.
+He talked about his guilt for getting angry when his father wouldn’t cooperate with him.
+Then he began to feel it.
+It hit him hard.
 Tears.
 Swearing.
 Shouting and pounding the chair.
 His face was bright red, dripping with tears.

-I didn’t care if anyone could hear the shouting, and I knew he wasn’t dangerous.
+I wasn’t concerned if other psychologists in my suite could hear the shouting.
+I knew he wasn’t dangerous.
 I’ve worked in a crisis clinic, and I’ve been part of a “take down” when a really dangerous patient had to be forcefully placed in restraints.
 Take off your neck tie, put on the rubber gloves, make sure there’s one staff member for each arm and leg. . . .
-No, in my own office I do real psychotherapy.
-Sit calmly and ratify the experience for him.
+But now, in my own office, I practice psychoanalytic psychotherapy.
+I sat calmly and ratified his experience for him.
 He knew I wouldn’t twist his arm no matter what he did.
 He had all honesty at his service.
-Besides, if the therapist gets frightened, the client knows it, and that puts an end to everything.
+Besides, if the psychologist gets frightened, the client knows it, and that puts an end to everything.
 Period.

 Eventually he calmed down.
 “I guess I really was angry at my brother and sister for leaving me alone to take care of my father like that,” were the first calm words out of his mouth.
 Then we talked about what happened.
 Yes, the stifled anger was behind the feeling of depression and hopelessness; essentially he had doubts several days before that he would be able to do—and survive—what he just did: speak honestly about what he was feeling.
 At the time, he thought nothing about his life could change.
 He unconsciously “knew” about the anger, but he feared what would happen if he let it out.
 Hence the depression.
 It’s really anger turned inward, as they say.